DumbCaveSpider/BatteryInfo/README.md

 # Battery Info API

 A Geode Mod API for accessing battery information on various platforms (Windows, macOS, iOS, and Android).
+For end-users, you can enable the Battery Status display in the mod settings.

 ## Usage